supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 # django-rest-custom-authentication-example

-This is example if custom JWT token authentication.
+This is example of custom JWT token authentication.

 This will be check every request.
 The request have a token with in HTTP header.